cwfroom/SmallTools/README.md

 # SmallTools
 A set of tools to make my life easier.
-If it happens to help you a bit too then feel free to do anything to them :)
+If it happens to help you a bit too feel free to do anything to them :)

 ## Batch - Windows